 Accessible tourism

-Research shows the substantial economic impact to tourism of this segment.
-Tourism Research Australia’s National Visitor Survey shows that in 2021, travel groups including people with a disability or a long-term health condition in Australia accounted for $13.5 billion (17% of total) of domestic day and overnight trip spend.
-Tourism Australia’s Future of Demand Research (2022) also showed that around a quarter (24%) of international travellers considering Australia have an accessibility need and many more (86%) indicated that accessibility influences their choice of destination.
+- According to Tourism Australia’s Future of Demand Research (2022) around a quarter (24 per cent) of international travellers considering Australia have an accessibility need and many more (86 per cent) indicated that accessibility influences their choice of destination.

 What is the difference between accessible and inclusive tourism?

-Accessible tourism | Accessible tourism refers to making travel and tourism destinations, products, and services available to all, regardless of their physical limitations, age, or cognitive abilities.
+Accessible tourism | Accessible tourism refers to making travel and tourism destinations, products, and services available to all, regardless of their age, physical or cognitive abilities.
 It’s about removing physical barriers. |

 ---|---|